initbiz/seostorm-plugin/README.md

 ## Note
-The plugin was forked from [Arcane.SEO plugin](https://github.com/mrjeanp/Arcane-SEO).
+The plugin is a fork of [Arcane.SEO plugin](https://github.com/mrjeanp/Arcane-SEO).
+Since then it has changed a lot.

 > **The docs are prepared and not yet complete.**